Jupiter: Atmosphere

+The atmosphere of Jupiter is primarily composed of molecular hydrogen and helium, with a smaller amount of other compounds such as water, methane, hydrogen sulfide, and ammonia.
+Jupiter's atmosphere extends to a depth of approximately 3000 km below the cloud layers.

 Cloud layers

 Jupiter is perpetually covered with clouds of ammonia crystals, which may contain ammonium hydrosulfide as well.
 The clouds are located in the tropopause layer of the atmosphere, forming bands at different latitudes, known as tropical regions.
 These are subdivided into lighter-hued zones and darker belts.
 The interactions of these conflicting circulation patterns cause storms and turbulence.
 Wind speeds of 100 m/s are common in zonal jet streams.
 The zones have been observed to vary in width, colour and intensity from year to year, but they have remained stable enough for scientists to name them.